speediedan/finetuning-scheduler/docs/source/index.rst

 To specify a finetuning schedule, it's convenient to first generate the default schedule and then alter the thawed/unfrozen parameter groups associated with each finetuning phase as desired.
 Finetuning phases are zero-indexed and executed in ascending order.
+In addition to being zero-indexed, finetuning phase keys should be contiguous and either integers or convertible to integers via ``int()``.

 1. First, generate the default schedule to ``Trainer.log_dir``.
 It will be named after your :external+pl:class:`~pytorch_lightning.core.lightning.LightningModule` subclass with the suffix